-Strawberry drinking vinegar with balsamic is a fruity, refreshing way to drink apple cider vinegar without any ‘burn’.
-Fresh strawberries, lime juice, coconut water, and apple cider and balsamic vinegars make up this naturally-sweetened drink.
+Strawberry drinking vinegar is a fruity, refreshing way to make an apple cider vinegar drink without any ‘burn’.
+Fresh strawberries, lime juice, coconut water, and both apple cider and balsamic vinegars make up this naturally-sweetened drink!

-I’m a big fan of mixing a tablespoon of apple cider vinegar (‘with the mother’) into one of my daily glasses of water, but it’s not the most aesthetically pleasing looking beverage out there.
-Not going to lie, Brian thought something was going wrong with our pipes the first time he peeped my ACV/water drink.
-But!
-With the warm weather approaching, I figured it was high time to revamp my daily drink into a company-worthy, fruity sipper.
-This strawberry drinking vinegar with balsamic is a refreshing, naturally-sweetened drink that features fresh strawberries, coconut water, and freshly squeezed lime juice in addition to two kinds of vinegar – good ol’ apple cider vinegar and balsamic vinegar to impart that balsamic flavor I love so much.
+I’m a big fan of mixing a tablespoon of apple cider vinegar (“with the mother”) into one of my daily glasses of water, but it’s not the most aesthetically pleasing looking beverage out there.
+My husband thought something was going wrong with our pipes the first time he saw the goldish hue of my apple cider vinegar drink.

-After doing some research, it looks like the textbook definition of a ‘drinking vinegar’ or ‘shrub’ involves a vinegar-based syrup, so this strawberry drinking vinegar recipe isn’t super authentic.
 But what it does have going for it is simplicity, in which all of the ingredients are just stirred together and then ready to be enjoyed over ice.
-Just consider it a cheater’s drinking vinegar. 🙂
+Just consider it a cheater’s version.

 - 16 oz carton of strawberries, tops cut off

 - Juice from half a lime (about 2 tbsp)